Amazon Redshift

 • Hevo replicates a maximum of 4096 columns to each Amazon Redshift table.
 Read Limits on the Number of Destination Columns.

-• Hevo does not support writing to tables that have identity columns.
+• Hevo does not support writing to tables that have IDENTITY columns.

 • Hevo supports mapping of only JSON fields to the SUPER data type that Amazon Redshift uses to support JSON columns.